joyfulmonster/joyfulmongo/ExtendiableHashing.md

 * src\main\java\org\joyfulmonster\util\internal\HashStrategy.java
 * src\main\java\org\joyfulmonster\util\internal\LinearProbingBucketImpl.java

+**Note**
-ConcurrentExtendiableHashMap.java is the proxy class to the actual implementation.
+* ConcurrentExtendiableHashMap.java is the proxy class to the actual implementation.
-ConcurrentExtendiableHashMapImpl.java is the actual implementation entrypoint.
-It holds of the reference to Directory and coordinate the execution steps stated above for different operations.
+* ConcurrentExtendiableHashMapImpl.java is the actual implementation entrypoint.
+It holds of the reference to Directory and * coordinate the execution steps stated above for different operations.
-Directory.java is the
+* Directory.java is an AtomicReference to a AtomicReferenceArray of Buckets.
+So the Directory object can be shared across multiple thread.
+The Bucket array maybe updated atomiclly.
+* Bucket.java defines the interface a bucket, there maybe various implementations.
+* LinearProbingBucketImpl.java is a hashmap implementation of Bucket, it uses Linear Probing collision resolution.
+* BucketFactory.java provides the facility to manage and replace different Bucket implementation without impact Directory and hashmap implemenation.
+* HashStrategy.java captures different hash functions.
+* HashEntry.java represents one entry that stores in a Bucket.

 *Test Code*

 * src\test\java\org\joyfulmonster\util\BasicTest.java
 * src\test\java\org\joyfulmonster\util\ConcurrencyTest.java
 * src\test\java\org\joyfulmonster\util\RandomStringSet.java

+**Note**
+* BasicTest.java is a list of basic functional test that are not parallel.
+* ConcurrencyTest.java is a list of tests that spawning multiple threads to execute parallel operations.

 *Document*